-- Has 13 years of real estate investing experience
+- 16 years of real estate investing experience

 Best Ever Tweet:

 “Having partnerships allows you to see the things that you don’t see.” – Abiel Ballesteros